Tooltips display informative text when users hover over, focus on, or tap an element.

 tooltip to never appear since the tooltipped element is not considered overflown

 even though the child is truncated.
-In this case, add the overflowRef
+In this case, add the overflowRef to the

 truncated element and the tooltip will correctly appear.